Lark Theater: Closure and renovation

 Over the decades of its existence, the Lark has been a first-run movie theater and an art-house venue.
 But by the late 1990s, the building was empty and in disrepair.
 The theater had been dark for five years, and was slated for demolition in 2003, when local residents mounted a campaign to "Save the Lark."
 Sufficient funds were raised to restore the theater's interior and exterior, and to do so with environmentally safe materials.
 Local professionals donated services and volunteers, led by co-founder and Executive Director Bernice Baeza, worked to restore the Lark to its original splendor.
 For these efforts, the Lark Theater was awarded the 2005 Art Deco Preservation Award from the California Art Deco Society and certified as a green business by the County of Marin.
 Later, a successful capital campaign made it possible for the non-profit Lark Theater LLC to purchase the building.

 On July 9, 2004, the Lark Theater re-opened as an independent, non-profit community film and culture center with a screening of the 1949 film noir classic Impact, which was partially shot in Larkspur.
-The seating capacity was reduced to 240 seats (down from 400).
+The seating capacity was reduced to 205 seats (down from 400).
 Since that time, the Lark has offered cultural programming which includes first-run, independent and classic film, an annual Youth Film Festival, live broadcasts of events of civic interest such as the Presidential debates and inauguration, fundraisers for local schools and non-profits, panel discussions and live music.

 In November, 2012, the theater installed a new 4K NEC digital projector for its single screen.
 The sound system was upgraded to handle 7.1 media.
-The 35mm projection equipment remains installed as of June 2015.
-The theater has no plans of removing it.

 The theater also has two Meyers powered speakers, one subwoofer, a 16 channel audio mixing board, audio effects processors and stage lighting for live performances on the small stage.